hmcts/div-respondent-frontend/README.md

 * If you want to point to a PR, modify `tests.e2e.url` accordingly.

 * Run ```NODE_ENV=aat yarn test:functional```.
 This would your tests to pick up the new `local-aat.yml`.

+## Licensing
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.